-S/MIME [RFC5751] messages often contain a certificate.
-This certificate assists in authenticating the sender of the message and can be used for encrypting messages that will be sent in reply.
+S/MIME [RFC5751] messages often contain a certificate (some messages contain more than one certificate).
+These certificates assist in authenticating the sender of the message and can be used for encrypting messages that will be sent in reply.
 In order for the S/MIME receiver to authenticate that a message is from the sender who is identified in the message, the receiver's mail user agent (MUA) must validate that this certificate is associated with the purported sender.
 Currently, the MUA must trust a trust anchor upon which the sender's certificate is rooted, and must successfully validate the certificate.
+There are other requirements on the MUA, such as associating the identity in the certificate with that of the message, that are out of scope for this document.